Eighty years ago on Tuesday, a 50-year-old nun was killed at the Nazi death camp of Auschwitz.

 Decades later, a debate emerged about the meaning of Stein’s death.
 Explaining the genesis of the dispute, Eugene J. Fisher, distinguished professor of theology at Saint Leo University in Florida, told The Pillar: “Stein was a Jewish convert to Catholicism and, as a nun, became a well-known writer and speaker.
 She famously said that she wanted to ‘offer herself’ as a sacrifice for ‘her people,’ the Jews.”

-“She was taken by the Nazis and died on the way to Auschwitz.
+“She was taken by the Nazis and died at Auschwitz.
 The tension was that many Catholics thought that they were ‘her people,’ not the Jews, and that she had died as a Catholic martyr, while Jews insisted, rightly, that she was killed by the Nazis because she was a Jew.”

 The controversy intensified when Pope John Paul II announced that he would beatify the Carmelite sister.
 Jewish leaders expressed concern that by presenting a convert from Judaism for veneration by Catholics, the Church might inspire organized efforts to proselytize Jews.